-Logistically though, here’s how that plays out.
+Logistically, here’s how that approach plays out.
 Jack Westin basically takes all of the sections from the two courses (CARS and science) and mixes them in together.
 In other words, they splice these modules in together into a lager, more comprehensive schedule.

 In total, there are 28 sections in the complete course.
 Most of these sections cover science content review, with a CARS section sprinkled in every few modules.
 Although the science content sort of takes a backseat to critical thinking generally in this course, it still makes up most of the sections.

 In fact, there are 46 science content lectures (2 hours each) to just 19 strategy sections.
 Of these strategy-only modules though, 13 are science-based strategy, and the other 6 are the major CARS modules.